BerlinCodeClub/build-a-website/week-2/README.md

 ## GitHub pages

-Launch a new web browser window and go to https://USERNAME.github.io
+Launch a new web browser window and go to https://USERNAME.github.io/index.html

 Our web page is now online 🤘

+## Browser dev tools demo

 ## More complicated HTML/CSS